Paul72187/CV/README.md

 **Current Affairs** - Love debate/panel shows such as Question Time, Any Questions, Dateline London, Moral Maze to bring different perspectives on UK/global topical issues.

-**Music** - Huge fan of Pete Tong, Trevor Nelson and Gilles Peterson radio shows.
-I have the most ridiculous collection of cassettes/CD's/Vinyl/MP3s totalling well over 100,000 singles and albums, spanning all genres.
-I am a particular fan of House, Garage, Techno, R&B, Hip Hop, Latin, African and Jazz music.
-Favourite artists: Erykah Badu, Jill Scott, Anderson .Paak, Lauryn Hill, Alicia Keys, Robert Glasper, Ronny Jordan, Shaun Escoffery, Jamiroquai, Frankie Knuckles, Disclosure.
-I'm an amateur DJ, just getting used to my Traktor equipment - so still a lot to learn, but exciting nonetheless!
+**Music** - I have the most ridiculous collection of cassettes/CDs/Vinyl/MP3s spanning all genres.